 You can also find more information on the NHS England South West website.

-A new GP Career Support Hub has been launched on the Future NHS platform, containing all of the information GPs need to support them throughout their career.
+A GP Career Support Hub has been launched on the Future NHS platform, containing all of the information GPs need to support them throughout their career.
 The GP Career Support Hub is a central information point with resources to support GPs at all stages of their career – from newly qualified doctors to those approaching the end of their career.
 It provides information, guidance and support on career development, learning, mentoring, appraisals, career options/flexibility, wellbeing, pay and pensions to enable GPs to realise fulfilling, rewarding and exciting careers in general practice.
 FutureNHS Collaboration Platform – FutureNHS Collaboration Platform

 Mid-career GP group starting soon – See here for more details

 Late Career GPs (otherwise known as the Wise 5’s!) have so much to offer in general practice.
-The experience and skill-set developed over many years are invaluable to our primary care teams across Bath and North East Somerset, Swindon and Wiltshire (BSW).
+The experience and skill-set developed over many years are invaluable to our Primary Care teams across Bath and North East Somerset, Swindon and Wiltshire (BSW).

-1.Supporting Mentors Scheme
+BSW GP Mentors Scheme

 The scheme supports GPs who currently deliver – or agree to deliver – a minimum of three clinical sessions (4 hours 10 minutes each) per week, and are looking to conduct an additional weekly session of mentoring.
 GPs who have experience in leadership roles, medical education, or are currently a GP partner are particularly encouraged to participate.

-Read the Supporting Mentors Scheme guidance to find out more.
 To register your interest locally, email bswicb.traininghub@nhs.net

 The education teams across our region welcome new educators for our GP trainees.
 Have you considered becoming a clinical supervisor?
 Or an educational supervisor?
 Your experience and skills could be invaluable to help guide the next generation of GPs.
 Click here if you’re interested https://primarycare.severndeanery.nhs.uk/training/faculty/supervision-of-gp-training/